 It was a challenge to come to the realization that my daughter was now my #1 priority and that it was OKAY to not have to WORK all the time.
 I learned to let go and not resent this process.

 Instead, I decided to create systems to allow me to better balance the two.
-I took some time to batch my work, automate as much as possible using tools like HoneyBook, and hire help!
+I took some time to batch my work, automate as much as possible using a a client management software for small businesses like HoneyBook, and hire help!
 If I do this all over again, I definitely want to do all of this WAY in advance next time so that I can enjoy every second with my babies and not feel the urgency to have to work.

 I stay either fully in mom mode or fully in work mode, and try not to let them overlap.